Sakshi-Deshwal/Retail-Sales-Analysis-Dashboard/Readme.md

 The objective is to generate actionable business insights that can support decision-making in sales strategy, customer targeting, and inventory planning.

 The dashboard helps users quickly understand **sales distribution across regions, product categories, and customers** using clear visualizations and key performance indicators.

+This project demonstrates the end-to-end data analysis workflow from raw data to actionable business insights.

 ---